mozilla-services/tecken/docs/configuration.rst

 AWS S3
 ======

+First of all, Tecken will never *create* S3 buckets for you.
+They are expected to already exist.
+This is one exception to this; if you do local development with Docker and ``localstack``, those configured buckets are automatically created when the server starts.
+This is to ease local development since ``localstack`` uses RAM to remember things like bucket creation.

 S3 buckets needs to be specified in two distinct places.
 One for where Tecken can **read** symbols from and one for where Tecken can **write**.